Unreal (1998 video game): Graphics

-The Unreal engine brought a host of graphical improvements.
+The Unreal engine brought a host of graphical improvements rarely seen at that time.
 Unreal's software renderer allowed software features as rich as the hardware renderers of the time, including colored lighting and even a limited form of texture filtering referred to by Sweeney as an ordered "texture coordinate space" dither.
 Early pre-release versions of Unreal were based entirely on software rendering.

 Unreal was one of the first games to utilize detail texturing.
 This type of multiple texturing enhances the surfaces of objects with a second texture that shows material detail.
 When the player stands within a small distance from most surfaces, the detail texture will fade in and make the surface appear much more complex (high-resolution) instead of becoming increasingly blurry.
 Notable surfaces with these special detail textures included computer monitors, pitted metal surfaces aboard the prison ship, golden metal doors, and stone surfaces within Nali temples.
 This extra texture layer was not applied to character models.
 The resulting simulation of material detail on game objects was intended to aid the player's suspension of disbelief.
 For many years after Unreal's release (and Unreal Tournament's release), detail texturing only worked well with the S3 MeTaL and Glide renderer.
 It was, in fact, disabled in the Direct3D renderer by default (but could be re-enabled in the Unreal.ini file) due to performance and quality issues caused by the driver, while it was present even on hardware many times more powerful than the original S3 Savage3D and 3Dfx Voodoo Graphics.

 Because of Unreal's long development time, the course of development occurred during the emergence and rapid progression of hardware 3D accelerators.
 Along with the advanced software 3D renderer, Unreal was built to take advantage of the 3Dfx Glide API, which emerged as the dominant interface towards the end of the game's development.
 When Unreal was finally released, Microsoft's Direct3D API was growing rapidly in popularity and Epic was fairly quick to develop a renderer for their game engine.
-However, the Direct3D renderer, released initially to support the new Matrox G200, was less capable and slower than the Glide support, especially in the beginning when it was unstable, slow, and had many graphics quality issues.
+Direct3D renderer, however, released initially to support the new Matrox G200, was less capable and slower than the Glide support, especially in the beginning when it was unstable, slow, and had many graphics quality issues.
 Unreal also had official OpenGL support.